-If your domain hosting service is on this list, click below to find specific instructions for creating a CNAME Record with your provider:
+If your domain hosting service is on the list below, click the service name to find specific instructions for creating a CNAME Record with your provider manually:

 For providers that use cPanel (e.g. LunarHost, Monster Host, SiteCloud, JustHost) you can follow these cPanel set up instructions.

 For any other domain hosting services, follow the steps below (or contact your hosting provider's support team):